mnadeem/volume_exporter/README.md

 ## Why Volume Exporter

-* Because there are cases where in you dont have permission to mounth host path
+* Because there are cases where in you dont have permission to mount host path
 * Beacause there are cases where you dont have access to nodes.
 * Very light weight (just 6.84 MB of image size)
+* Conumes very less CPU and Memory and can be added as sidecar.
 * Configurable, you can pass multiple volumes to track.